The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 Experimental Air Staging - This is the only one that I don't have an idea for.

 Experimental Resource Storage - Aeon.
 When it's full on Energy, it emits a shield.
 When it's full on mass, it emits a Health Regen aura.
 There are a pile of issues with this, but I just thought it was a cool idea.
-* Would need to be careful with the shield, to make sure its not just used as another shield generator, but with slower responce times.
+* Would need to be careful with the shield, to make sure its not just used as another shield generator, but with slower response times.
   * Also don't want to make the Iron Curtain redundant.
 * Health buff aura on mass full, Health regen on energy full.
   * Is this pulling players in the wrong direction?
 Do we want them to be stockpiling and wasting resources for effect?